xKesvaL/kesval.com/src/routes/blog/(posts)/adding-types-to-json/+page.md

 ---

-If you wonder what the second logo is in the cover image, it's actually the JSON logo.
+If you wonder what the first logo is in the cover image, it's actually the JSON logo.
 I was really surprised when I saw it was the actual official logo.